stijlist/stijlist.github.io/index.md

 I'm interested in the intersection of engineering, business, and the improvement of human welfare.

-I try and focus on the fact that technology is a tool, and it's more important to focus on the effects our technology has on us is than how it's implemented, all else equal.
+I try to focus on the fact that technology is a tool, and it's more important to focus on the effects our technology has on us is than how it's implemented, all else equal.